HBS-Urosystem/urosystem.kit2/cms/pages/shop.en.md

 blocks:
   - id: shop/shop-5pcs
 canonical: _us
-description: The UroDapter® can be purchased here or on our Amazon page.
+description: "A urological syringe adapter which completely replaces the catheter: it enables painless and complication-free bladder instillation.
+The UroDapter® can be purchased here."
 menutitle: Shop
 ---